Improving Data Efficiency via Curating LLM-Driven Rating Systems: Abstract

 \section{Abstract}

 Instruction tuning is critical for adapting large language models (LLMs) to downstream tasks, and recent studies have demonstrated that small amounts of human-curated data can outperform larger datasets, challenging traditional data scaling laws.
 While LLM-based data quality rating systems offer a cost-effective alternative to human annotation, they often suffer from inaccuracies and biases, even in powerful models like GPT-4.
 In this work, we introduce \method, a \textbf{D}iversity-aware \textbf{S}core curation method for \textbf{D}ata \textbf{S}election.
 By systematically modeling error patterns through a score transition matrix, \method~corrects LLM-based scores and promotes diversity in the selected data samples.
 Our approach shows that a curated subset (just 3.3\% of the original dataset) outperforms full-scale datasets (300k samples) across various machine-alignment benchmarks, and matches or surpasses human-aligned datasets such as LIMA with the same sample size (1k samples).
 These findings challenge conventional data scaling assumptions, highlighting that redundant, low-quality samples can degrade performance and reaffirming that ``more can be less.''
+The code is available at: \texttt{\href{https://github.com/UCSC-REAL/DS2}{https://github.com/UCSC-REAL/DS2}}.